History of DeMar DeRozan in Timeline

 On November 10, 2015, DeMar DeRozan scored a then season-high 29 points in a loss to the New York Knicks.

-On July 14, 2016, DeMar DeRozan re-signed with the Raptors to a five-year, $139 million contract.
+On July 14, 2016, DeMar DeRozan re-signed with the Toronto Raptors to a five-year, $139 million contract.

-October 26, 2016: 40-Point Outing
+October 26, 2016: Season Opener 40-Point Outing

-On October 26, 2016, in the Raptors' season opener, DeMar DeRozan had his third career 40-point outing in a win over the Detroit Pistons.
+On October 26, 2016, in the Raptors' season opener, DeMar DeRozan had his third career 40-point outing in a 109–91 win over the Detroit Pistons.

-2016: Eastern Conference All-Star Reserve
+2016: Named Eastern Conference All-Star Reserve

-In 2016, DeMar DeRozan was named an Eastern Conference All-Star reserve for the 2016 NBA All-Star Game, earning his second All-Star nod in three years.
+On January 28, 2016, DeMar DeRozan was named an Eastern Conference All-Star reserve for the 2016 NBA All-Star Game, earning his second All-Star nod in three years.

-January 8, 2017: DeRozan scores 36 points against Rockets
+January 8, 2017: DeRozan scores 36 points against the Houston Rockets

-On January 8, 2017, DeRozan scored 36 points in a 129–122 loss to the Houston Rockets, marking his 18th 30-plus-point game of the season and setting a career high.
+On January 8, 2017, DeRozan scored 36 points in a 129–122 loss to the Houston Rockets, marking his 18th 30-plus-point game of the season and setting a new career high.

-April 27, 2017: DeRozan scores 32 points in playoff win over Bucks
+April 27, 2017: DeRozan scores 32 points, Raptors win playoff series against Bucks

 On April 27, 2017, DeRozan scored 32 points in a 92–89 win over the Milwaukee Bucks, helping the Raptors secure their first-round playoff series victory in six games.